SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 controlled by ``cluster_witdh`` in the ``Main`` block of a namelist.

-The operations involved in each operator (Interpolation, Push, etc) applied to the macroparticles of each bin, `Species`, patch combinations, and their associated data are defined as tasks to perform.
+The operations involved in each operator (Interpolation, Push, etc) applied to the macroparticles of each [bin-`Species`-patch] combinations, and their associated data are defined as tasks to perform.
 Different tasks may have logical dependencies, e.g. the same macro-particles must first be treated by the Interpolator and only then by the Pusher, and so on.